Offsets scheme glossary of terms

 - the Native Vegetation Panel for approvals for clearing native vegetation under s.60ZF of the Local Land Services Act and permits under clause 14 of the Vegetation SEPP

-- the Minister for Environment and Energy for biodiversity certification under Part 8 of the Biodiversity Conservation Act 2016 (BC Act) and biodiversity stewardship agreements under Part 5.5 of the BC Act.
+- the Minister for the Environment for biodiversity certification under Part 8 of the Biodiversity Conservation Act 2016 (BC Act) and biodiversity stewardship agreements under Part 5.5 of the BC Act.

 Development: development has the same meaning as in the EP&A Act, ie the use of land, the subdivision of land, the erection of a building, the carrying out of a work, or demolition of a building or work.